jijovaliyaveettil/Automations/README.md

-# Python-proj
+# Automation
-These are some just basic programs that i started with to learn Python with.
+These are some just basic automation programs that I have done to make some tasks easier in my day to day life

 Feel free to check out.